Journal for Weavers, Spinners and Dyers - Submission Guidelines

-Authors of feature articles are invited to provide a short biography (max 50 words) plus any relevant websites for inclusion at the end of the article.
+Authors of feature articles and Readers' Showcase are invited to provide a short biography (max 50 words) plus any relevant websites for inclusion at the end of the article.

 The editors appreciate that some contributors may be less experienced writers than others but are keen to encourage all potential authors.
 Journal editors are happy to provide advice and reasonable editorial support where necessary.

-Authors of feature articles and Reader’s Showcase will be requested to accept an agreement which sets out and clarifies the rights granted to the Journal to publish an article.
+Authors of contributions will be requested to accept an agreement which sets out and clarifies the rights granted to the Journal to publish an article.

 The agreement can be found at the end of this document and includes details of ordering additional copies of the Journal at a reduced rate.
 Authors will be sent a Word copy on receipt of an article.
 They should return a copy by email with their details completed to confirm that they agree with each clause.

 The Journal uses an ‘Author-Date’ system of references.
 If you cite another person’s work in your article then you need to make sure that you (a) indicate in the text when you are referring to the work and (b) include full details of their book or article in a bibliography.

 When referring to the work or arguments of an author you need to state the author’s name and the date of publication.
 Examples:"Moorman (1975) does not believe that a weaver’s knowledge of theory will determine the success of her designs" or "It has been suggested that the success of a weaver’s designs does not depend on her theoretical knowledge (Moorman 1975)".

 If there are two authors then both names should be given: "Sutton and Sheehan (1989)" If there are three or more authors then only the first name is given, followed by ‘et al.’ Sutton et al. (1981)